DS4200-S22/hw-03-pushing-git/README.md

    - Use flexbox ([definition and examples here](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)) to create a 4-item grid on your webpage.
 Format the grid such that all items in it are evenly spaced, and wrap.
    - Inside of each "flex item" in your grid, display one of the chart png's from the img folder and a paragraph.
 In the paragraph, provide an explanation of the data type(s) shown by the chart and the marks and channels used.
 In your explanation, please include whether marks are used as items/nodes or links.
 Add padding to your paragraph.
    - Style your webpage so that each chart and corresponding description are grouped by a thick border.
    - Add a new div below your flexbox.
-Fill this div with evenly spaced, alternatig svg rect's and circles.
+Fill this div with evenly spaced, alternating svg rect's and circles.
 Style your page so that the rect's and circles change color if the mouse hovers over them ([CSS Effects](https://learn-the-web.algonquindesign.ca/topics/advanced-svg/#svg-effects)).
    - Add a centered header to the bottom of your page.
 The header should say "Acknowledgements" in font smaller than the font used for your first header.
 Under this header, add a div.
 Inside of this div add a centered, bulleted list of the resources you used to complete this assignment.

 ## Resources